nasa/isle/README.md

 Search source code for ```config-todo:``` for things you may need to configure.
 **NOTE:** ISLE was modified to be easy to install and configure in a local development environment.
 Additional configuration steps would be needed to run ISLE in a secure production environment such as changing database credentials and moving them into a separate file and adding that file to .gitignore so the credentials don't go into source control.

+## How to Contribute

+[Check out our backlog](https://www.pivotaltracker.com/n/projects/1569431) of the things we want to add/fix.
+Fork the project, make your changes, test ( we don't have time to test for you ), then submit a pull request.
+Submit any new bugs or feature requests to the [issues page](https://github.com/nasa/isle/issues).

 ## Multiple Inventories

 ISLE supports multiple "instances" so multiple inventories can be managed separately.
 Each instance has a unique url, but accesses the same php files and database.
 Data is kept separate by using different tables.